 - Maximize the value of your website:

-- Put information on your web site that will help your clients and prospects to find solutions to their hiring challenges.
-As you add new content, use e-mail to promote it and keep people coming back to your site.
+- Put information on your website that will help your clients and prospects to find solutions to their hiring challenges.
+As you add new content, use email and social media to promote it and keep people coming back to your site.

-- Share tips and advice through postings or an e-mail newsletter.
+- Share tips and advice on your blog and turn those posts into an email newsletter.

-- Tape record a training session on interviewing and put it on your web site or send it on CD to all your clients and prospects.
+- Use video to record a short training session on interviewing and put it on your website.
+Share it on social and/or email it to all your clients and prospects.

 - Offer an “Ask the Expert” form on your website.

-- Create a discussion board for the hot issues in the industry you serve.
+- Create a channel on Slack (or a similar app).
+Invite clients and prospects to join, and use it to discuss the hot issues in the industry you serve.